What it’s Really Like Working for Apple

 - Build something that Apple wants.
 A famous example of this is Dag Kittlaus, who became an Apple employee after he developed iPhone’s Siri, which was purchased by the company.

 When it comes to the Big Tech companies, it seems most people either love them or hate them.
 The same goes for Apple.

 The company has developed incredible customer and employee loyalty over the years.
 But at the same time, many people complain that Apple’s ultra-secretive work culture is too intense and leads to burnout.

 Apple’s employee footprint continues to expand in the U.S., as the company has employees in nearly every state.
-The pandemic has decimated the global economy, but big tech companies like Apple have benefited and added jobs.
+The pandemic recently decimated the global economy, but big tech companies like Apple have benefited and added jobs.
 As social distancing continues and more people spend time online, there’s been a surge in demand for the types of tech that Apple provides.

 Nick Pipitone is a freelance writer living in the Philadelphia area that contributes regularly for Empire Resume.
 He has covered business and management topics extensively throughout his career, and he enjoys rooting for Philly sports teams and getting lost in used bookstores.